telerik/ajax-docs/controls/editor/mobile-support/phone-layout/elements-structure.md

 	* **Edit Content** - A button that lets you start editing the content.

-	* **Toggle Tool Zone** - A button that opens/closes the Tool Zone(Toolbar).
+	* **Toggle ToolZone** - A button that opens/closes the ToolZone(Toolbar).
 You can use it to start/end formatting the selection or inserting HTML elements (e.g., hyperlinks, images, tables).

 	* **Toggle View Mode** - A button that toggles between Design and HTML viewing modes.